 WHAT IS IN this document that pertains to communities, is mainly references to communities as a location where resilience is built, disasters happen and mobilization takes place are mentioned in places like (g) of Section 14.
 We affirm the mentions to the important roles of women have and in tracking of their condition through making available gender disaggregated data.

-WHAT IS NOT i the document is reference to the contributions that organized sections of civil society including networks of community practitioners and their support or facilitating NGO's have made to improve resilience building at the community level in spite and despite the challenges of resource scarcity, losses due to climate change and disasters and lack of coordination of other actors.
+WHAT IS NOT in the document is reference to the contributions that organized sections of civil society including networks of community practitioners and their support or facilitating NGO's have made to improve resilience building at the community level in spite and despite the challenges of resource scarcity, losses due to climate change and disasters and lack of coordination of other actors.
 Community practitioners, NGO's and civil society organizations are not the vulnerable groups that the document makes reference to.

 While these groups often advocate for the fair treatment and empowerment of target groups, which are included here--they should not be conflated.
-Target groups can make important contributions to planning for disasters but these groups play a different from community and civil society groups, which have been involved in doing resilient development.
+Target groups can make important contributions to planning for disasters but these groups play a different role from community and civil society groups, which have been involved in doing resilient development.
 These groups vary from farmers, fisher folks, indigenous people, rural women's savings groups, federations of urban poor--have steadily a repertoire of practices, enabling them to advance sustainable agriculture, food security, improve infrastructure, access to water, sanitation, health services and partner with local and national governments to leverage resources.
 These practices clearly demonstrate how grassroots organizations have been playing a critical role in the local implementation of the Hyogo Framework for Action.
 These groups are organized around development issues and care about resilience building from the stand point that it is key to the protection and increased productivity of their assets--land, housing, cattle, etc.

 WE URGE the chairs to include organized community groups and their support NGO's as the social and organizational infrastructure necessary for building resilient communities.
 They are essential to the bottom-up approach called for by many thus far, including at the regional consultations.
-Under HFA1 organized community practitioners and their support NGO's efforts to localize HFHFA2 should be seen as an opportunity to engage with these actors, their experience and strategies to scale up resilience building efforts through coordinating local action.
-Section 15.d call for communities active participation and ownership of the process.
+Under HFA1 organized community practitioners and their support NGO's led the first stage of efforts to localize HFA.
+Thus HFA2 should be seen as an opportunity to engage with these actors, their experience and strategies to scale up resilience building efforts through coordinating local action.
+Section 15.d calls for communities active participation and ownership of the process.
 But we need to also recognize and resource, the resilience innovations, strategies and practices that communities have built up over time and build on those as a first step towards community resilience.

 WE AFFIRM the mechanisms put forth to ensure the engagement of stakeholders of multi-stakeholder platforms (Section 15.e and HFA Priority 1)--and in the African regional platform we went as so far as to say that many of the existing stakeholder platforms that have existed working on resilience building for a long time should be instructionally linked to these platforms--these included specific mentions to local authority networks, parliamentarians and community practitioner platforms.